MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-Publishing a ServiceMode HTTPS RR in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTPS, and receiving an HTTPS RR is intended to be similar to receiving that field value over HTTPS.
+Publishing a ServiceMode HTTPS RR in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTP, and receiving an HTTPS RR is intended to be similar to receiving that field value over HTTP.
 However, there are some differences in the intended client and server behavior.

 ### ALPN usage